pgpavlides/php_garden/README.md

 <details><summary>1.Performance</summary>

-While PHP has improved in terms of performance in recent years, it is still not as fast as other languages, such as Node.js, which can be a problem for large and complex applications.
+<br> While PHP has improved in terms of performance in recent years, it is still not as fast as other languages, such as Node.js, which can be a problem for large and complex applications.

 </details>

 <details><summary>2.Security</summary>

-PHP has a history of security vulnerabilities, and it is important to keep up-to-date with security patches and follow best practices to prevent hacking and other security breaches.
+<br> PHP has a history of security vulnerabilities, and it is important to keep up-to-date with security patches and follow best practices to prevent hacking and other security breaches.

 </details>

 <details><summary>3.Limited Mobile Support</summary>

-PHP is primarily used for server-side scripting, and it is not well-suited for building mobile applications.
+<br> PHP is primarily used for server-side scripting, and it is not well-suited for building mobile applications.
 Other technologies, such as Swift for iOS or Java for Android, are better suited for mobile development.

 </details>

 <details><summary>4.Inconsistent Functionality</summary>

-Due to its open-source nature, PHP has a lot of inconsistent functionality, and some functions may behave differently on different servers or platforms, which can lead to compatibility issues.
+<br> Due to its open-source nature, PHP has a lot of inconsistent functionality, and some functions may behave differently on different servers or platforms, which can lead to compatibility issues.

 </details>

 <details><summary>5.Steep Learning Curve</summary>

-While PHP is easy to learn for beginners, it can have a steep learning curve for more advanced topics, such as object-oriented programming and security.
+<br> While PHP is easy to learn for beginners, it can have a steep learning curve for more advanced topics, such as object-oriented programming and security.

 </details>

+### 1.4 Who should read this repo? 🤼

+This repository is designed for anyone who is interested in learning PHP, from beginners to more advanced developers.
+Whether you're just starting out in web development or are looking to expand your skill set, this repository is a valuable resource that will help you gain a deeper understanding of PHP programming.
+Whether you want to build dynamic and interactive websites, create e-commerce sites, or develop content management systems, this repository will provide you with the knowledge and tools you need to succeed.
+So if you're ready to learn PHP and become a skilled programmer, this repository is for you!

+# 2.Getting Started with PHP 👩‍💻

+### 2.1 Installing PHP